ivivanov/gointerview/content/031-debugging.md

 1. How do you debug concurrent code in Go?
 1. What is `pprof`?
 Name few key features.
 1. How do you use `pprof` to analyze goroutine stacks?
+1. What are the usual challenges debugging production-grade applications?
+1. How do you debug and resolve production issues?

 ## Answers: